 The Board consists of seven directors.
-Three are independent nonexecutive, three are non-independent non-executive and one is an executive director (see also Part 2, sections VI and XII).

-The Board receives comprehensive information to allow a thorough assessment of the Company's performance as set out in the four quarterly releases to shareholders.
+Three are independent non-executive, three are non-independent non-executive and one is an executive director.
+(See also Part 2, sections VI and XII).
+The Board receives comprehensive information to allow a thorough assessment of the Company's performance and of the four quarterly releases to shareholders.

 Appointments to the Board are discussed and subject to board members' approval.
-All directors submit themselves for re-election every two to three years (see also Part 2, section VIII).
+All directors submit themselves for re-election every two to three years (see also Part 2, section VIII)

-B Directors' Remuneration
+B Directors' remuneration

-The Board participates regularly in the Annual Survey of Malaysian Directors' Remuneration to ensure that compensation for non-executive directors is in line with best practices.
+The Board had participated in the Annual Survey 2007 of Malaysian Directors' Remuneration to ensure that compensation for non-executive directors is in line with best practices.
 The compensation of executive directors is set according to the international standards prepared by the majority shareholder, the DKSH Group of Switzerland.
-Directors' remuneration is disclosed in this Annual Report (see also Part 2, section XXIV).
-Shareholders
+Director remuneration is disclosed in this Annual Report (see also Part 2, section XXIV).